No March Madness: NCAA Cancels Men's And Women's Basketball Tournaments

 NCAA cancels remaining winter and spring championships: https://t.co/qzKAS4McEI pic.twitter.com/G6XreZx35E— NCAA (@NCAA) March 12, 2020

-The decision followed earlier declarations by Duke and Kansas that they were suspending all athletic competitions indefinitely.
+The decision followed earlier decisions by college basketball's major conferences to cancel their tournaments.
+Duke and Kansas said that they were suspending all athletic competitions indefinitely; the ACC conference did the same.

 The NCAA had previously announced that the basketball tournaments would take place only in front of essential staff and limited family members — no crowds.